ikaaagstn/simple_tax_revenue_calculator/README.md

 ## Example

-Input 3 orders with a total of Rp 300,000.
-The program automatically calculates 10% tax = Rp 30,000.
+Input 3 orders, and the program automatically calculates the tax and revenue.

 ```
 Welcome to the Tax and Revenue Calculator